Joetta Forsyth, PhD

 Income Falsification on Mortgage Applications during the Housing Bubble.
 Annual Meeting, Southwestern Finance Association, Dallas, TX.
 With James DiLellio.

 A Study of Income Falsification on Mortgage Applications.
-Academic Forum, Graziadio School of Business and Management, Pepperdine University, West Los Angeles, CA. With James DiLellio.
+Academic Forum, Graziadio Business School, Pepperdine University, West Los Angeles, CA. With James DiLellio.

 GSEs and Income Falsification on Mortgage Applications.
 Conference, The International Academy of Business and Public Administration Disciplines, Honolulu, HI. with James DiLellio.